aasthamlhtra/RDN_SISR/README.md

 ## Project Highlights

 -  Implemented RDN in **PyTorch** with modular components
--  Extended original RDN by increasing the number of residual dense blocks
+-  Extended original RDN by tuning the architecture
 -  Achieved **PSNR of 29.144 dB** with 16 RDBs and **29.264 dB** with 32 RDBs on DIV2K validation
 -  Evaluated performance on Set5, Set14, B100, Urban100 datasets
 -  Conducted depth-performance tradeoff analysis